 Availability of genomic resources (compositae, lettuce) will help elucidate the

-Possibly allude to “winter hardy” safflower
+Possibly allude to ‘winter hardy’ safflower

 Determining Factors Affecting Vernalisation

 There are a number of differing and redundant pathways in Arabidopsis, cereals and B. Vulgaris that can trigger flowering.
 While a mutation in the vernalisation pathway in a facultative vernalisation sensitive species may not necessarily stop the transition from vegetative growth to flowering, it will certainly prevent flowering in an absolute vernalisation sensitive species.
 For example, a mutation that removes the CO regulators may cause the plant to lose the requirement for lengthening light as a flowering trigger.
 This results in a fast transition to flowering regardless of the plant’s existing requirement for vernalisation.
-Recent Arabidopsis research indicate that higher levels of a diacyl glyceride (DAG) comprising of phosphatidylcholine (PC) and oleic acid (18:1) in the shoot apical meristem accelerates transition to flowering, and vice versa (Nakamura et al. 2014).
-This research also shows other DAGs containing PC binding to FT.
-This indicates that levels of certain specific lipids in plant tissues could be another contributing factor that mediates the triggering of flowering in Arabidopsis.
+Recent Arabidopsis research indicates that higher levels of a diacyl glyceride (DAG) comprising of phosphatidylcholine (PC) and oleic acid (18:1) in the shoot apical meristem accelerates the transition to flowering, and vice versa (Nakamura et al. 2014).
+This research also shows other DAGs containing PC bind to FT.
+This indicates that the levels of certain specific lipids in plant tissues may be another factor mediating the triggering of flowering in Arabidopsis.
 However, it is unclear how lipid levels in plant tissues affect safflower’s response to vernalisation.

-While safflower, Arabidopsis and B. vulgaris are all dicots, because there are so many divergences in the molecular pathways in response to vernalisation when comparing Arabidopsis and B. Vulgare, it is plausible that there are a number of factors in safflower, possibly even across the Asteraceae as a family, that set them apart from other dicots in the context of vernalisation.
-These confounding factors will have an impact on the elucidation of genes critical in the response to vernalisation especially when comparing vernalisation sensitive and vernalisation resistant safflower cultivars.
+While safflower, Arabidopsis and B. vulgaris are all dicots, there are so many divergences in the molecular pathways between Arabidopsis and B. Vulgare in response to vernalisation,.
+It is, therefore, plausible that there are a number of factors in safflower, possibly even across the Asteraceae as a family, that set them apart from other dicots in the context of vernalisation.
+These confounding factors will impact/complicate elucidation/identification of the genes critical in the response to vernalisation, especially when comparing vernalisation sensitive and vernalisation resistant safflower cultivars.

 <segment in here linking it to the previous>